-First off, the reviews and ratings your company garners are important to acquire new customers.
-If your product has a large number of negative reviews, it’s unlikely potential customers will be ready to make a purchase without first checking the reviews of your competitors.
+First, your company’s reviews and ratings are important to acquire new customers.
+If your product has many negative reviews, it’s unlikely that potential customers will be ready to purchase without first checking the reviews of your competitors.

-In fact, 86% of customers read reviews, most often upwards of 10 reviews, before making a purchase.
+86% of customers read reviews, most often upwards of 10 reviews, before making a purchase.
 Fortunately, customer feedback is an open discussion and not a one-way monologue.
-A review gives you the opportunity to connect and converse with your customers, and even a chance to retain them moving forward.
+A review allows you to connect and converse with your customers and even a chance to retain them moving forward.

 How to Respond to Negative Reviews

 Criticism hurts.
-As the owner and operator, this business is your life’s work and hearing dissatisfied customers complain can feel like a punch to the gut.
-There are a few steps you must take when responding to negative reviews to ensure your emotions don’t get the best of you.
+As the owner and operator, this business is your life’s work, and hearing dissatisfied customers complain can feel like a punch to the gut.
+When responding to negative reviews, you must take a few steps to ensure your emotions don’t get the best of you.